OSU-Capstone-MAV-Challenge/CS461_Group_32/SourceCode/RaspberryPi/README.md

 3. Unzip the folder, and copy all the files from folder to formatted SD card.

-4. Connect Pi Zero W to HMDI useable monitor, mouse and keyoboard.
+4. Connect Pi Zero W to HMDI useable monitor, mouse and keyboard.

 5. Power up the Pi Zero W, the board boot itself, the monitor show progression.
     Note : It takes about 2 mins to set up.